BatmanAoD/public-config/README.md

 config to eventually include directly
 -----------

- * .Xkbmap -- not sure under what conditions this should be installed
+ * .Xkbmap -- currently, my Avago computer's settings are manually maintained using xkeycaps, a graphical keymapping editor; I should switch to using a single, synchronized .Xkbmap file.
  * .zshrc
  * git config file?
 Or should this be generated?

 config files to eventually re-write as generated code
 -----------
  * .i3
- * .xmodmap-ld50
  * crontab (how to generate programmatically?)

 other TODO items